Interest-free days — BNZ Advantage Visa Classic and BNZ Advantage Visa Platinum credit cards

 What does the reduction of interest-free days mean for me?

-Up to 44 days interest free, instead of up to 55 days, means you’ll need to pay your full balance 11 days earlier to receive your interest-free days.
+Up to 44 days interest free, instead of up to 55 days, means you’ll need to pay your full balance earlier^ to receive your interest-free days.

 Does this change my payment due date?

 Yes.
-You will need to make your payments 11 days earlier – regardless of the type of payment (minimum or full balance).
+You will need to make your payments earlier^ – regardless of the type of payment (minimum or full balance).

 For more information, have a look at understanding interest charges.